piyushxbajaj/Simple-Blockchain-Implementation/README.md

 ### Installing

-I made the project on Pycharm so you just need to open the p
+I made the project on Pycharm so you just need to open the project

 ```
 $ python blockchain.py
 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-And repeat
+these are the app routes I created

 ```
 /chain